array-analytics/plpg_hashids/README.md

 Tested PostgreSQL versions : 9.6.X (Should work on older and newer versions, just not tested)

-It is done using plpgsql becuase Postgresql on Azure and AWS doesn't support creating your own extensions.
+**It was done using plpgsql becuase Postgresql on Azure and AWS doesn't support creating your own extensions.**

 ## What is it?